BestTimesToVisit.com Logo

 Frequently Asked Questions

-When is the absolute best time to visit Merzouga for the Sahara experience, and what should I pack for it?
+When is the absolute best time to experience the Merzouga dunes, and what should I pack for it?

 What is the cheapest month to visit Merzouga, Morocco?